Content on this page was generated by AI and has not been manually reviewed.

 Why you might want to change VPN on Microsoft Edge

 In today’s online world, a VPN is more than just a gadget for streaming or bypassing geo-restrictions.
 It’s a shield for your data, a privacy layer when you’re on public Wi-Fi, and a tool to help you avoid ISP throttling.
-Here’s why changing or choosing the right VPN for Edge matters:
+Here’s why changing or choosing the right VPN for Edge matters: Is hotspot shield vpn safe reddit: a comprehensive guide to privacy, security, speed, and alternatives in 2025

 – Edge usage is growing but still relatively modest compared with Chrome globally, making a well-chosen Edge extension more impactful for privacy within the browser.
 Global browser market shares show Edge hovering in the few-percent range, but the numbers shift by region and device.